Did you know you can make Smoked Turkey Gravy for Thanksgiving without a smoker?

 Throughout the many years we’ve been celebrating T-day outdoors we’ve learned several tips and tricks making sure no soul would be left gravy-less ever again.
 And the best part?
 You don’t even need a smoker to make authentic smoked gravy.

 I know I know.
 It sounds downright ridiculous to think you can make smoked gravy and not even need to smoke your own bird.
 It almost sounds like cheating.

 Well it is.
 Kind of.

-You can use store-bought smoked turkey drums, and simmer your chicken stock in them.
+You can use store-bought smoked turkey drums, and simmer them in your chicken stock.
 This will infuse the stock with that lovely smoked flavor (basically creating your own smoked chicken stock).
 Then use a slurry to thicken the stock and create your gravy.

 There are three ways that we’ve successfully made great smoked gravy.

 - By using smoked chicken stock and making traditional gravy with (no turkey drippings needed).
 Smoked chicken stock is so full of delicious flavor that I could drink it whole (er did I actually just admit that?).

 Buuuut, making homemade chicken stock takes time.
 Knowing this is one extra thing most people don’t want to commit to when they’re already making tons of other things, you can try method 2…